ankitmishra-dev/gitcommand/README.md

 git reset --hard origin/master # Reset local branch to match remote

-git push --set-upstream origin {origin-branch-to-track} # no need to do this seprately if we are using -u identifier while pushing
+git push --set-upstream origin {origin-branch-to-track} # no need to do this seprately if we are using -u identifier while pushing git push -u origin HEAD # Head means the branch where I am currently at, from next time just do the gitp pull and push

 ```